Kevw33n/nikke-gacha/README.md

 Assets used in this project were either found from official Nikke social media posts, in-game screenshots, and/or the Nikke Database of Victory (https://nikke-db.pages.dev/).

 ## Notes
+#### Requirements
+- Node.js
+- Vite
-Currently this only works on a local server.
+To run on a local server type 'npm run dev' in terminal